le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 This we will use to check what nginx will show after setup of settings.

-At last add this content to "tomatoes/recipes/default.rb":
+Finally add this content to "tomatoes/recipes/default.rb":

 {% highlight ruby %}
 directory node.app.web_dir do